Best Foods of Tuscany

 Pizza

 For a lesser-known pizza, try the Pisan-style, which uses cecina as its dough.
 Cecina is a flatbread made with chickpea flour.
-Using cecina as the base, these pizzas are cooked in a wood oven and served with traditional toppings.
+Using cecina as the base, these pizzas are baked in a wood-fired oven and topped with traditional toppings.
 The result is a crunchy crust with a rich, nutty flavor.
 For the best Pisan-style pizzas, visit Pizzeria L'Arancio in Pisa.

 Pappardelle al Cinghiale, La lanterna Ristorante Pizzeria, Pisa

-Pappardelle al Cinghiale is a wide-noodle pasta served with wild boar sauce.
-Italians are known for being resourceful, and this dish was developed due to the large population of wild boar in Tuscan forests.
-It is savory, rich, and has absolute comfort food vibes.
-Pici pasta originated from Siena, Italy, and is a thick, hand-rolled noodle that is traditionally served with aglione (tomato sauce with garlic), bread crumbs, or cacio e pepe.
+Pici pasta originated in Siena, Italy, and is a thick, hand-rolled noodle traditionally served with aglione (tomato sauce with garlic), bread crumbs, or cacio e pepe.
 This pasta is chewy and crazy delicious.

 Some stellar restaurants for traditional Tuscan pasta are Trattoria Tiberio and Ristorante Toto' in Florence.